 Biology (3 semesters, including Genetics), Chemistry through Organic, Mathematics through Calculus, Physics (2 semesters).
 Satisfactory scores on Graduate Record Examination.
 Students who do not have all of the courses listed but who have a good academic record will be considered for admission to the program.
-Minor deficiencies can be made up after matriculation.
+Deficiencies may be made up after matriculation.